mangushev/banking_solution/README.md

 1. Prepare data

 Data that is used here is from fraud-detection-handbook.
 Please download and generate data.
 Something like two years (730 days) should be used because data is generated for forecasting and for second task - estimating deposit to avoid overdrafts.
 This second models need more time steps.
 One year is just about 52 weeks, so two years seems more reasonable.
-When generating data in fraud-detection-handbook, fraud shoud be disabled.
+When generating data in fraud-detection-handbook, fraud should be disabled.

-Command below will create train and test files for both forecasting and estimating deposit to avoid overdrafts plus file sutable for autoregression:
+Command below will create train and test files for both forecasting and estimating deposit to avoid overdrafts plus file suitable for autoregression:

 python prepare_data.py --lookback_history=12 --scaler=Custom --aggregate=WEEK --train_file4=data/simulated_without_fraud_730.txt